Enabling Large Language Models to Generate Text with Citations: Acknowledgments

 \section{Acknowledgments}

 We appreciate the helpful feedback from the members of the Princeton NLP group.
-We thank Nelson Liu, Tianyi Zhang, and Sadhika Malladi for the valuable discussion.
+We thank Alexander Wettig, Nelson Liu, Tianyi Zhang, Yu Meng, Sadhika Malladi, Yangsibo Huang, Zhiyuan Zeng, and Dan Friedman for the valuable discussion.
 We thank Surge AI (especially Anna Folinsky and Edwin Chen) for their support with the human evaluation.
+Tianyu Gao is supported by an IBM PhD Fellowship.
 This research is supported by an NSF CAREER award (IIS-2239290), a Sloan Research Fellowship, and Microsoft Azure credits through the ``Accelerate Foundation Models Academic Research'' Initiative.